online-ml/river/docs/introduction/why-use-river.md

 # Why use River?

-## ❌ When not to use it

-The first way to answer this question is to list the cases where you shouldn't be using River.

-## ✅ When to use it

-### Processing one element at a time
+## Processing one sample at a time

-All the tools in the library can be updated with a single observation at a time, and can therefore be used to process streaming data.
+All the tools in the library can be updated with a single observation at a time.
+They can therefore be used to process streaming data.
+Depending on your use case, this might be more convenient than using a batch model.

-### Adapting to drift
+## Adapting to drift

 In the streaming setting, data can evolve.
 Adaptive methods are specifically designed to be robust against concept drift in dynamic environments.
+Many of River's models can cope with concept drift.

-### General purpose
+## General purpose

-River caters for different ml problems, including regression, classification, and unsupervised learning.
-It can also be used for adhoc tasks, such as computing online metrics, and concept drift detection.
+River supports different machine learning tasks, including regression, classification, and unsupervised learning.
+It can also be used for adhoc tasks, such as computing online metrics, as well as concept drift detection.

-### User experience
+## User experience

+River is not the only library allowing you to do online machine learning.
+But it might just the simplest one to use in the Python ecosystem.
+River plays nicely with Python dictionaries, therefore making it easy to use in the context of web applications where JSON payloads are aplenty.